 Michael J. Grisius-Mr. Grisius has over 22 years of experience in leveraged finance, investment management and financial services.
 He has originated, structured, negotiated, consummated, managed and monitored numerous successful investments in mezzanine debt, private equity, senior debt, structured products and commercial real estate debt.
-Mr. Grisius is Chief Investment Officer and a Managing Director of Saratoga Investment Advisors, LLC, the Company's investment adviser.
-Mr. Grisius joined Saratoga Investment Advisors, LLC in July 2011.
+Mr. Grisius is a Managing Director of Saratoga Investment Advisors, LLC, the Company's investment adviser, and the Chief Investment Officer of the Company.
+Mr. Grisius joined Saratoga Investment Advisers in July 2011.